IanZeta64/Desafio1-Ecommece-CompassUol/README.md

 - It can authenticate employees to perform CRUD operations and differentiate based on the employee's position to allow or disallow the CRUD operation on employees.
 - It supports pagination for listed items, and you can customize the number of items displayed per page in the code.
 By default, it is set to 5 for customers, employees, and products, 10 for order lines, and 2 for orders.
 The program recognizes the number of pages required, whether it's the first page, middle pages, or the last page.
 - It has personalized exception handling specific to the application, providing better reporting for the application manager and information for the user in case of any execution issues.
+- Flow of the menu without using loop commands, only using recursion.